Jimzical/JyroCity/README.md

 - Possibly make a Fruit Ninja game out of this
 - Refactor the code to look nicer
 - Fix the .env plan for storing the ngrok url
+- Make the index.html file look nicer (can use 3js here as well) and add a navbar